zidnytaqiyaaa/AussieSalesInsights/README.md

    - Introduce variations or bundles of top-selling products to increase revenue potential.
    - Conduct customer preference analysis to identify potential new product categories.

-## 🔧 How to Use
-1. Open the Power BI dashboard.
-2. Use the interactive filters (Retail City, Product Line, Year) to customize the view.
-3. Click on different elements to explore deeper insights.
-4. Analyze trends and make data-driven decisions!

 ## 📂 Files
 - `dashboard.pbix` → Power BI file
 - `README.md` → This documentation